 Complainant and Respondent shall each have the right to terminate the informal resolution process at any time and proceed with formal resolution.
 Furthermore, the College may elect to terminate informal resolution and to proceed with formal resolution at any time it deems such action to be appropriate.
-Where informal resolution proceedings are terminated by the College or a party, for any reason, statements and disclosures made by the parties in the course of the informal resolution process may be considered in subsequent formal resolution proceedings.
+Where informal resolution proceedings are terminated by the College or a party, for any reason, statements and disclosures made by the parties in the course of the informal resolution proceedings.